CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 FocalPointPlasticity Plugin - constraining intercellular distances
 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-Now that we understand how to handle Contact and COntactInternal plugins . let us focus attention on energy terms that will allow us to constrain distances between cells.
-FocalPointPlasticity Plugin (**FPP**) is one of the solutions.
+Now that we understand how to handle Contact and ContactInternal plugins, let us focus attention on energy terms that will allow us to constrain distances between cells. :ref:`fpp-plugin` (**FPP**) is one of the solutions.

 This plugin implements energy term that penalizes deviations from target distance between two cells that are connected by FPP link.
-This plugin is described in details in PLugins section of the Reference Manual but it is worth mentioning that this plugin has separate mechanisms for handling links between cells that are part of the same cluster and cells that are part of different clusters.
+This plugin is described in details in :ref:`fpp-plugin`, but it is worth mentioning that this plugin has separate mechanisms for handling links between cells that are part of the same cluster and cells that are part of different clusters.
 The simulation code we will use in this section is in ``Demos/CompuCellPythonTutorial/ElongatedCellsTutorial/Tutorial_07``